kartikeyab/kartikeyab.github.io/about.md

 # About Me

-I am a deep learning engineer and founder of [spoofsense](https://spoofsense.ai/).
-My team and I are using deep learning to make face recognition technology spoof-proof.
+Deep learning engineer / founder at [spoofsense](https://spoofsense.ai/).
+My team and I are using deep learning to make face recognition technology safe to use.